 Parents can visit their child, in a large visitation room, twice a week and sit at their own table for privacy.
 Staff monitors all visits except for lawyers who are meeting with their clients.
 Youth or parents can refuse the option of visitation.
-Their probation officer would approve any visits that occur outside of juvenile hall or any special visits (i.e. girlfriend, sibling, etc).
+Their probation officer would approve any visits that occur outside of Juvenile Hall or any special visits (i.e. girlfriend, sibling, etc).

-The juvenile hall school is run by Napa County Office of Education and is called Crossroads.
-A classroom is connected to each unit, Prospect, and Merit.
-There are two full time teachers and one that is certified in special education.
-In addition, there are four teachers' aides.
+The Juvenile Hall School is run by Napa County Office of Education and is called Crossroads.
+A classroom is connected to each unit, Prospect and Merit.
+There is 1 full time teacher that is certified in special education.
+In addition, there are teachers' aides.
 The maximum number of students in each classroom is 25.
-The only time youth do not go to school is if they have not gone to their detention hearing, if they have been suspended (this rarely happens, but on occasions it does take place) or have already graduated from high school.
+The only time youth do not go to school is if they have not gone to their detention hearing, if they have been suspended (this rarely happens, but on occasions it does take place) or have already graduated from High School.
 The atmosphere in the classroom is very quiet with computers and books and other ample school supplies.
 The students also can decorate the walls of the classroom with their work.
-The school staff has regular meetings with the hall staff to assure open communication.
+The school staff has regular meetings with the Hall staff to assure open communication.

 All youth have access to religious services.
-All youth have access to physical education which includes one hour per day of large muscle exercise.
+All youth have access to physical education which includes 1 hour per day (large muscle exercise).
 All youth are given an orientation packet when they enter the hall which reviews rules and policies.
 In addition, staff is available to review the packet with the youth.
 The orientation packet and grievance forms are available in Spanish as well.

 Youth can shower once a day and staff supervise by being able to only see the youth's ankles and head.
 The condition of the clothing was in good shape and very organized.
 Youth are provided with personal hygiene accessories, such as soap, deodorant, shampoo, toothpaste etc.

 All youth have access to medical and mental health services.
 There is a nurse available on site seven days a week for 6 hours a day.
-The psychiatrist hired through CFMG is available by teleconferencing and is on call 24 hrs, 7 days a week.
+The Psychiatrist hired through CFMG is available for weekly visits and is on-call 24 hours, 7 days a week.
 Youth fill out a written request to access these services.
-The mission of juvenile hall is to ensure safety and security of youth while providing positive social programming to enable youth to make better choices while being accountable and taking responsibility.
-The juvenile hall staff hopes that the youth do not return to juvenile hall and have learned more prosocial skills.
+The mission of Juvenile Hall is to ensure safety and security of youth while providing positive social programming to enable youth to make better choices while being accountable and taking responsibility.
+The Juvenile Hall staff hopes that the youth do not return to Juvenile Hall and have learned more prosocial skills.